eHarmony/vw-webservice/README.md

 * Java 1.7
 * Vowpal Wabbit (included as a submodule)

-The current web service was developed and tested on Jetty 9.1.0, and you will also need Maven 2.2.1 to build the project as Maven 3 seems to have issues with it.
+The current web service was developed and tested on Jetty 9.1.0.
+You will need Maven 2.2.1 to build the project (Maven 3 seems to have issues with it).

 #### Maven 2.2.1